Sofie-Berlin/learningpython/README.md

-# I am a fresher at coding an desperately trying to understand what I am doing
+# I am a fresher in coding an desperately trying to understand what I am doing